orchidsoftware/orchid.software/docs/en/docs/screens.md

 ## Introduction

-The platform's main element is the screens described by the layout hierarchy.
+The screens on the platform are its main element, described by the layout hierarchy.
 Each component has properties that affect its appearance and behavior.

-Simply put, what the user sees on the page and what actions he performs is described in one class called "Screen".
-He does not know where the data comes from.
-It can be a database, API, or any other external source.
-Building the appearance based on the provided `templates` (Layouts) and all you need to do is determine what data will be shown in a particular template.
+In other words, what the user sees on the page and what actions they perform are described in one class called "screen".
+They don't need to know where the data comes from.
+It could be a database, api, or any other external source.
+Building the appearance is based on provided templates (layouts), and all you need to determine is what data will be shown in a particular template.

 ![Screens](/img/scheme/screens.jpg)